adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

-The mark-up should be familiar by now.
+This mark-up should be familiar by now.
 It's made up of the same HTML that is used to form a basic text field.
 The only difference is that the input's `type` attribute is set to `date`.

 #### What About Browsers That Lack Support?

 In browsers that support the date input, users will get a date picker.
 In browsers that lack support, the input will degrade into a basic text box.
-In this case, user's won't get the convenience of a date picker, but they'll still be able to enter a date.
+In this case, user's won't get the convenience of a date picker, but they'll still be able to enter a date—that's progressive enhancement, that's inclusive design.

 Depending on the context of your specific problem, this level of support may be acceptable.
 But in our case, finding a date is integral to the booking experience—we ought to provide a better experience to users in browsers that lack native support for the date input.